Vastra-Gotalandsregionen/vgr-styleguide/docs/01-getting-started.md

+## TODO
-* Brief information about the styleguide and how to browse it
+* Add a brief information about the styleguide
+* Who it's for
+* How to use and browse it.
 * Link to Github Repo